-SFOA will use and layer the following CDC recommended prevention strategies throughout Summer Camp:
+SFOA will use and layer the following CDC recommended prevention strategies throughout the summer program:

 1. Universal and correct use of masks will be required of students, teachers and staff.
 Frequent mask breaks will be scheduled throughout the day.

 2. Physical distancing will be maximized to the greatest extent possible with most student engagement taking place outdoors

 3. SFOA is not requiring that campers be vaccinated prior to attending camp this summer.
 However, we do recommend all eligible campers get vaccinated.
 All children old enough to attend camp are eligible to receive a vaccine.

 Core principles for cleaning and maintaining healthy facilities:

 SFOA will routinely clean high-touch surfaces (such as doorknobs and equipment).
 We will provide hand sanitizer and a hand-washing station.